 Cutting-edge psychiatrists have begun recommending sports to support the side effects of ADHD.
 Try at least 40 minutes of activity per day.
 Factors to consider are medication, overall health, and scheduling.

 Choosing the right sport greatly impacts the factors of success.
 ADHD challenges structure, order, and distractability.
-For the most, teens’ most formitable opponents on the field are themselves.
+For the most, teens’ most formidable opponents on the field are themselves.

 Individual sports like martial arts provide activities that encourage focus and stillness.
 Athletes learn resiliency, how to get knocked down and get back up calmly.
 They also gain self-control and respect.